DAInamite/programming-humanoid-robot-in-python/joint_control/README.md

 	* the dateset are in *robot_pose_data* folder
 	* each file contains the data belongs to this posture, e.g. the data in *Back* file are collected when robot was in "Back" posture
   * the data file can be load by ```pickle```, e.g. ```pickle.load(open('Back'))```, the data is a list of feature data
-  * the features (e.g. each row of the data) are ['AngleX', 'AngleY', 'LHipYawPitch', 'LHipRoll', 'LHipPitch', 'LKneePitch', 'RHipYawPitch', 'RHipRoll', 'RHipPitch', 'RKneePitch'], where 'AngleX' and 'AngleY' are body angle and others are joint angles.
+  * the features (e.g. each row of the data) are ['AngleX', 'AngleY', 'LHipYawPitch', 'LHipRoll', 'LHipPitch', 'LKneePitch', 'RHipYawPitch', 'RHipRoll', 'RHipPitch', 'RKneePitch'], where 'AngleX' and 'AngleY' are body angle (e.g. ```Perception.imu```) and others are joint angles.
 2. traning dataset, and save the results (step 3~5 in [scikit-learn-intro.ipynb](./scikit-learn-intro.ipynb) )
 3. getting feature data from simulation and recognize current posture in [recognize_posture.py](./recognize_posture.py)